 There is an appeal process you can follow.
 Contact the Town Office or SAMA regional office.

 I’m not sure if I should appeal.
 How can I find out if the assessment of my property is accurate?

 First, contact the Town Office and ask if an assessment open house or information meeting may have been scheduled.
 That will be an important source of information.
-You can also contact the nearest SAMA office.
-We would be happy to discuss the methods used to arrive at the value of your property.
+You can also contact the nearest SAMA office, they would be happy to discuss the methods used to arrive at the value of your property.

 Who decides how assessments are done?